 Get feedback with pull requests

-Pull requests combine the review and merge of your code into a single collaborative process.
-Once you’re done fixing a bug or new feature in a branch, create a new pull request.
-Add the members of the team to the pull request so they can review and vote on your changes.
+Pull requests combine the review and merge of code into a single collaborative process.
+Once a feature is added or a bug is fixed, the developer creates a pull request to begin the process of merging the changes into the upstream branch.
+Other team members are then given the opportunity to review and approve the code before it is accepted.
 Use pull requests to review works in progress and get early feedback on changes.
-There’s no commitment to merge the changes as the owner can abandon the pull request at any time.
+There's no commitment to merge the changes as the owner can abandon the pull request at any time.

-The code review done in a pull request isn’t just to find obvious bugs—that’s what your tests are for.
+The code review done in a pull request isn't just to find obvious bugs; that's what tests are for.
 A good code review catches less obvious problems that could lead to costly issues later.
-Code reviews help protect your team from bad merges and broken builds that sap your team’s productivity.
-The review catches these problems before the merge, protecting your important branches from unwanted changes.
+Code reviews help protect the team from bad merges and broken builds that sap the team's productivity.
+Reviews catch these problems before the merge, protecting important branches from unwanted changes.

-Cross-pollinate expertise and spread problem solving strategies by using a wide range of reviewers in your code reviews.
-Diffusing skills and knowledge makes your team stronger and more resilient.
+Cross-pollinate expertise and spread problem solving strategies by using a wide range of reviewers in code reviews.
+Diffusing skills and knowledge makes the team stronger and more resilient.